Women & Wisdom Party

 But it was more than that.

-The magic is the people.
+The magic was the people.

 If not for the introductions that night, many of those women would never have crossed each other's paths.
 And they already had so much in common, but would have never known.
 That was the best part.